mvysny/mvysny.github.io/_posts/2023-1-8-openttd.md

 4. Press and hold the left mouse-button.
 Press arrow keys to scroll the map, then move the cursor to the lowermost part of the map, then release the left mouse-button.
 5. All rails and depos are now universal.

 When the monorail locomotive is out, you can simply 'mass-upgrade' all trains to the newer train engine.
-Once all trains are upgraded, you can convert all the rails in the entire map to the monorail rail type, using the 'convert to monorail' tool.
+Once all trains (engines+wagons) are upgraded, you can convert all the rails in the entire map to the monorail rail type, using the 'convert to monorail' tool.

 ### After converting to monorail

-The rail engine gets updated by the mass-upgrade, but the wagons will not!
-To use the new wagons with higher capacity, you need to manually upgrade them for every train.
+You can also 'mass-upgrade' wagons!
+This is quite important since monorail wagons have higher capacity.

-1. Send the train to depo
+To perform the mass-upgrade, head to 'All Trains' / 'Manage List' / 'Replace Vehicles' as usual.
-2. Drag the first wagon behind the rail engine to the second 'sell' button.
-That will sell all wagons.
+There's a quite hidden combobox which says "Engines" - switch it to "Cars" and perform the mass-upgrade as usual.

-3. Re-purchase the new monorail wagons.
+**WARNING:** The mass-upgrade from rails to monorail will only work for "universal rail type" depos.
+When the depos are already monorail, the rail wagons will not get upgraded to monorail wagons.
+To work around this limitation, simply convert monorail back to "universal rail type", then wait for all trains to get converted, then convert rails back to monorail.

 ## Hotkeys